-If you're one of the people who always seems to have leftover vacation at the end of the year, be sure to check on your company's policy regarding payment for unused leave time.
-If you can't use it all, you may be able to get paid for some or all of the time off you don't use up.
+If you're one of the people who always seem to have leftover vacation at the end of the year, check on your company's policy regarding payment for unused leave time.
+If you can't use it all, you may be able to get paid for some or all of the time off you didn't use up.

 Pay for Vacation Time When Your Employment Is Terminated